-- Purchased a license with Decoy Customization subscription-based SKU.
-The Decoy Customization subscription is for FortiDeceptor hardware appliances only.
+- Purchased a FDC Custom Decoy Subscription The FDC Custom Decoy Subscription is for FortiDeceptor hardware appliances only.
 This subscription license is already included in the FortiDeceptor VM bundle. - Set up an ISO image with the licenses for your environment.
 For example, if you want to allow Active Domain (AD) accounts to access decoys, configure the settings on the AD servers, such as create dummy accounts, and so on.